EARLY YEARS FOUNDATION STAGE

 In the EYFS at Newbridge Primary School practitioners provide both structured and unstructured play opportunities inside and outside.
 These activities are designed to engage children in practical, first-hand experiences which will support children to discover, explore, investigate, develop their personal interests and areas of curiosity, and help to make sense of the world around them as they begin to understand specific concepts.
 Play opportunities are also set up to provide children with opportunities to apply newly acquired knowledge, demonstrating their skills and levels of understanding.

 In providing these active learning opportunities through play we understand the central position of play within the EYFS framework.
 This is essentially a play based curriculum and pedagogy as the provision of play opportunities underpins its delivery within settings.

 Assessment and Record Keeping

 Ongoing assessment is an essential aspect of the effective running of the EYFS setting at Newbridge Primary School.
 Regular, planned and focused assessments are made of the children's learning and individual needs.
-A record of each child's progress in all areas of their learning is kept by and filing their assessment data.
-The main EYFS assessment method is through and practitioners' observations of children in different teaching and learning contexts, including both adult focused activities and child initiated play.
-Learning Journeys record children's progress over the academic year in all areas of learning and development of the EYFS framework.
+The main EYFS assessment method is through practitioners' observations of children in different teaching and learning contexts, including both adult focused activities and child initiated play.
+Each child's progress in all areas of learning is recorded.